cmu-odml/cmu-odml.github.io/labs/05_energy.md

 Multiply energy draw by inference time to get an estimate of energy required per inference (you can average over input size).

 5. **Benchmark the first model**
   * How many times do you need to run inference to get a stable estimate?
+Report the standard deviation in the table below.
   * What batch size did you choose, and why?
   * When did you start/stop measuring power, and why?
   * If you are able to perform measurement in software and at the wall, are there any differences between the numbers?
 If so, is there a clear pattern that emerges?
 Try to explain your observations.